 Student and Staff Safety

 All of our schools have web-based security cameras.
-The camera system can be accessed remotely by emergency responders from O’Fallon, St. Peters and St. Charles County, as well as the fire protection districts.
+The camera system can be accessed remotely by emergency responders from their bases.

-All of our schools have an emergency response radio which provides direct access to dispatchers in the St. Charles County Government Communications Center.
+All of our schools have an emergency response radio that provides direct access to local police dispatchers.

 All of our schools are equipped with automatic door locks and buzzer entry systems and are locked during school hours.

 District and building level administration, along with county and city emergency responders and law enforcement, meet regularly to discuss recent trends in security procedures and review current practices.

 At our elementary schools and Early Childhood Center, a glass-strengthening film has been added to fortify entryways.